-BBQ Wine pairing all depends on what type of food your are grilling.
+BBQ Wine pairing depends on what type of food your are grilling.
 A barbecue can include many different types of foods.
 Meat, chicken, fish, vegetables...
 You can basically throw anything on the grill.
-In this guide you can find the best wine pairings for your BBQ favourites and other grilled food.
+In this guide you can find the best wine pairings for your BBQ favorites and other grilled food.

 Wine and BBQ food is a great combination, and a perfectly paired wine can make your BBQ even more delicious.
 Here you find the best BBQ wine pairings for different types of grilled food.

 If you're wondering what wine goes with beef, we have the answer for you.
 Pick a bold red wine with lots of tannins and good acidity for your BBQ red meat.
 A grilled steak, hamburger or brisket together with a bold red wine is a perfect combination.
 Full-bodied red wines such as Cabernet Sauvignon, Tempranillo, Syrah or Malbec pair very well with your grilled red meat.

 Note: These wines' high tannins and high acidity will balance the umami and fat of the meat.